analysiscenter/nbtools/nbtools/nbstat/DEV.md

 On a high level, `nbstat` collects information about Python processes, running Jupyter notebooks and NVIDIA devices into tables, combines them into one view and transforms it in a colored string.
 For each of the primitives, there are three main purposes:
 * Define structure of the resulting view:
     * `ResourceFormatter` — defines both *which* resources to request from the system and *how* to display them.
-* Collect information from system.
+* Collect information from the system.
     * Performed by `ResourceInspector`.
     * `ResourceInspector.get_device_table` — information about NVIDIA devices, gathered by **nvidia-smi** API.
     * `ResourceInspector.get_process_table` — information about running Python processes, gathered by **psutil**.